Chair Exercises for Work

-I came across this series of exercises that can be done while sitting down at work a little while ago, but I’ve been waiting until I had time to go through the exercises before putting it up.
+I came across this series of exercises that can be done while sitting down at work on a hard drive a little while ago, but I’ve been waiting until I had time to go through the exercises before putting it up.
+It was posted on one of my first fitness blogs about 6 years ago, but I think it remains relevant as many people STILL struggle with fatigue brought about by WORK.
 The phrase ‘chained to a desk’ is a common one, but it fits a lot of people.

 Sitting Exercises at Work.